NoBrainerORM/nobrainer.io/docs/management.md

 rake db:reset          # Equivalent to db:drop + db:setup
 {% endhighlight %}

-If you are using both ActiveRecord and NoBrainer, they will probably conflict on the rake tasks, so it might be better to not use them for now.
-In the future NoBrainer will be a little more considerate.
+If you are using both ActiveRecord and NoBrainer, the two ORMs will conflict on the rake tasks, so it might be better to not use both ORMs in the same application.
+You may configure NoBrainer with `warn_on_active_record` to `false` to shut down warnings related to such usage pattern.

 Note that NoBrainer relies on the configuration settings `auto_create_databases` and `auto_create_tables` to create the database and tables.
 In the future,